FastyBird/convention/readme.md

     </tr>
 </table>

-For example, a smart switch device with an ID of `room-smart-switch` that comprises off a `button` and a `switches` channels would send:
+For example, a smart switch device with an ID of `room-smart-switch` that comprises off a `button` and a `switch` channels would send:

 ```
 /fb/v1/room-smart-switch/$property/state → "init"